norbertbaliga/GoWiki/README.md

 ### TODO: Azure DevOps

-The next step would be moving this project into Azure DevOps and set up automatic build-test-deploy (CD pipeline)
+The next step would be moving this project into Azure DevOps and set up automatic build-test-deploy (CI/CD pipeline)

 - [x] Import GitHub repository into Azure DevOps Repos

 - [x] Configure Git to push changes to both GitHub and Azure DevOps Repo (remotes)

+- [x] Create and configure Azure Pipelines to build docker image and publish it to DockerHub (azure-pipelines.yaml)

+- [x] Create an Azure App Services application for running our docker image

+- [x] Create Release pipeline to deploy the image to the web app created above

+- [x] Add authentication to the web app to restrict access to it (Azure AAD own tenant)

 (Work in progress..)